zzxwill/odps/intl.en-US/User Guide/Definition/Data types.md

 # Data types {#concept_jhp_4bb_5db .concept}

+This article introduces you to the data types supported by MaxCompute 2.0, including basic data types and complex types.

 ## Basic data types {#section_b53_rbb_5db .section}

 supported by MaxCompute2.0 are listed in the following table.
 Columns in a MaxCompute table must be any of the listed types.
 New types include TINYINT, SMALLINT, INT,  FLOAT, VARCHAR, TIMESTAMP, and BINARY data type.The details are as follows: